-Childhood Winters in Cranford, New Jersey
+Memories Skating on the Rahway River in Cranford, New Jersey

-Or as I like to say “Memories from the Frozen Venice of New Jersey.”
+Or as I like to say, “Memories from the Frozen Venice of New Jersey.”

-Retrospective: As a writer for New Jersey’s Mr. Local History Project I recently wrote about skating on a pond in Westfield.
-But what I didn’t tell those readers is that I was really a closet Cranford resident as the son of the owner of the Cranford Canoe Club.
+Retrospective: As a writer for New Jersey’s Mr. Local History Project, I recently wrote about skating on a pond in Westfield.
+But what I didn’t tell those readers is that I was really a closet Cranford resident, as the son of the owner of the Cranford Canoe Club.
 That story led to my winter trips over to the Canoe Club to skate on the Rahway River.
 I call this episode “Chapter 2.”

 Have a Pic Skating on the River?
-Send it to Us!
+Send it to us!

-#Cranfordriverskate photo album
+Cranford River Skate photo album

 Click on any photo to start the slideshow.
 Share a story or a photo so the community can look back and remember what was once an annual winter ritual in Cranford, New Jersey.
 (The Form is at the end of the story.)

-As a young kid, I was fortunate enough to grow up with parents that owned the Cranford Canoe Club.
+As a young kid, I was fortunate enough to grow up with parents who owned the Cranford Canoe Club.
 What is now just a distant memory, I wrote this post in hopes that the public will also remember and help expand the online tribute slide show below.
 We call it the “Cranford Outdoor Skate Album,” or the “Frozen Venice of New Jersey.”
 I aim to have those with similar memories post their story AND create an online photo album of skating memories on Cranford’s Rahway River.

 Cranford Canoe Club – The Unofficial Meeting Spot